-The order intake of the Construction segment has been very strong during 2021 and has continued to be so in the first months of 2022.
-Consequently the order backlog is high, and a large part of work for 2022 is already secured.
-At the same time we have had record high sales of residential properties which secures progress of construction and finally handover at a later stage.
-These elements provides a sound basis for a profitable group going forward.
+The order intake of the Construction segment has been very strong during 2022.
+Consequently, the order backlog is high, and a large part of work for 2023 is already secured.
+At the same time, we have had record high sales of residential properties during 2022 which have secured a sales rate of 78% of property development projects in the progress of construction.
+These elements provide a sound basis for a profitable group going forward.